harisawan03/TcHmiColorInput/README.md

 ![image](https://github.com/harisawan03/TcHmiColorInput/assets/19915615/ad2f01a9-6242-4207-8f06-d0b2853be97e)

-Follow the propmts to build the project, then the nupkg file will be added to your local NuGet store, commonly at C:\TwinCAT\Functions\TE2000-HMI-Engineering\References
+Follow the prompts to build the project, then the nupkg file will be added to your local NuGet store, commonly at C:\TwinCAT\Functions\TE2000-HMI-Engineering\References

 Next, in a separate TwinCAT HMI Project, right-click on the Project in Solution Explorer and select "Manage NuGet Packages" -
 ![image](https://github.com/harisawan03/TcHmiColorInput/assets/19915615/f43f3198-ba36-4c25-991d-6f6859c4b6ad)